Canfield's Diet Chocolate Fudge: 1984 reintroduction

 Canfield's Diet Chocolate Fudge was, by this time, sweetened with aspartame.
 When Chicago Tribune reporter Bob Greene reviewed the product and described it as tasting "like a calorie-free hot fudge sundae," sales went from lukewarm to highly successful in the soft drink market practically overnight.

 By 1985, regional bottlers across the United States were seeking franchise rights.
 With these rights in place, more than 200 million cans of Canfield's Diet Chocolate Fudge soda were sold in 1985.
 As competition from other makers increased, Canfield's grew increasingly protective of their "Chocolate Fudge" moniker, going so far as to sue rival maker Vess Beverages over their use of the name, "Vess Diet Chocolate Fudge."
 A federal district court judge ruled in favor of Canfield and issued a preliminary injunction disallowing the use of the word "fudge" on their packaging.
 Though the injunction was later overturned, the case, known as Canfield v.
 Honickman, continues to be used as an example during the study of trademark product law.

 Spinoffs proved less successful.
 1987 saw the introduction of "Diet Cherry Chocolate Fudge" and "Diet Peanut Chocolate Fudge," both of which are still sold today in limited numbers.

 Sale of brand

 In 1995, the A.J.
 Canfield Company was sold to Select Beverages for an undisclosed sum.
 The company's plant in Elgin, which had been operating since the 1930s, closed the following year.
 Production of the Diet Chocolate Fudge drinks was moved to another plant.
+2025: Keurig Dr. Pepper discontinued Canfield's Chocolate Fudge soda, along with the rest of the Canfield product line, around 3 years ago.
+Canfield's was acquired by Select Beverages in 1995, which was later acquired by the American Bottling Company and eventually by Keurig Dr. Pepper.
+The company's Chicago plant was closed in 1995, and Keurig Dr. Pepper no longer produces Canfield's products.